ginajoerger/Intro-to-Computer-Science/README.md

 ----------

-Please click here for our demo link:
+Please click here to view the demo of the chat system:

 https://youtu.be/PQvl-_XHOH8